Brett Favre Bio And Facts

 Favre had dated his girlfriend Deanna since they were both 14 years old, and the two married in 1996.
 They have two daughters and multiple grandchildren.

 Brett and Deanna established a charitable foundation, Favre 4 Hope, in 1995.
 The organization originally provided financial assistance to agencies that provide services for children with disabilities, but after Deanna was diagnosed with breast cancer in 2005, Favre 4 Hope has extended its mission to include agencies that help breast cancer survivors as well.

-Brett Favre retired from professional football no less than three separate times!
-Retirement speculation started as early as 2002, but in 2008 Favre made his first “official” retirement from football.
+Brett Favre retired from professional football three separate times.
+Retirement speculation started as early as 2002, but in 2008, Favre made his first “official” retirement from football.
 Favre would return by the start of the next season, however, this time as a New York Jet.
 After a disappointing career with the Jets, Favre retired again, and yet again returned to football by the start of the next season, this time as a Minnesota Viking.
-Favre retired for good at the conclusion of the 2010 football season.
+Favre retired for good at the conclusion of the 2010 NFL season.

 Brett Favre holds many current NFL records, including most consecutive starts, most pass attempts, most interceptions, most playoff starts, most fumbles, and most times sacked.
 When he retired, he also held records for most passing touchdowns and wins, but those records have since been broken by Drew Brees and Tom Brady.
 Favre holds almost every important quarterback stat for the Green Bay Packers, both for single-season stats and career stats.

-Favre played many sports as a young boy, including football in eighth grade.
-His father was the coach of his highschool team, a team which was dominated by very talented running backs.
+Favre played many sports as a young boy, starting football in eighth grade.
+His father was the coach of his high school team, a team that was dominated by very talented running backs.
 As a result, despite his incredible throwing arm, he passed very little during games, instead opting to run the ball.
 This lack of passing was one reason why he only received a single scholarship offer after high school.